History of the National Rugby League: 1999–2002: Rationalisation

 One condition of the peace agreement between the ARL and News Limited was that there would be a 14 team competition in 2000.
 The 20 clubs that played in 1998 would be assessed on various items such as sponsorship, crowds, on-field success and the like.
 It was also announced that clubs that merged would receive a large sum of money, as well as a guaranteed position in the 2000 NRL Competition.
 The St. George Dragons and the Illawarra Steelers were the first clubs to take up the offer, forming the joint-venture St. George Illawarra Dragons at the end of the 1998 season.

 The Bulldogs continued in their present form without merging in 1999, however dropped the Canterbury from their club name to simply become known as the Bulldogs.

 In August 1999 the NRL's CEO Neil Whittaker announced that he would resign at the end of the season.

 The 1999 NRL Grand Final brought about a new official world record attendance for a game of rugby league.
 107,999 spectators saw the Melbourne Storm play the newly merged St. George Illawarra Dragons in the decider at Stadium Australia.

-Balmain and Western Suburbs formed the joint venture club, the Wests Tigers at the end of 1999, while North Sydney and Manly-Warringah merged to form the ill-fated Northern Eagles.
+Balmain and Western Suburbs formed the joint venture club, the Wests Tigers at the end of 1999, while North Sydney and Manly-Warringah joint venture formed the ill-fated Northern Eagles.

 The 2000 National Rugby League season started with a new CEO in rugby union's David Moffett who replaced Neil Whittaker in late 1999.

 As part of another image makeover, a number of teams also released new club logos.
 The most notable of these was the Sydney Roosters, dropping the City section of their name for the 2000 season and beyond.
 Souths were controversially axed from the competition at the end of 1999 for failing to meet the criteria.

 This move was highly controversial and on 11 November 2001 80,000 marched in protest at their continued exclusion.
 South Sydney challenged the decision in the Federal Court claiming that the NRL agreement was exclusionary, intended to unfairly exclude South Sydney, and breached the Trade Practices Act.
 Justice Paul Finn ruled that the agreement did not specifically exclude any club and dismissed the Rabbitohs claims for re-instatement into the national competition.
 Souths appealed this decision and were re-admitted into the competition in 2002.

 The Auckland Warriors experienced much financial hardship in the early part of the decade, ultimately collapsing before being resurrected as the New Zealand Warriors for the 2001 season.
 They made the Grand Final the following year.

 In 2001, Australia's largest telecommunications provider Telstra became naming rights sponsor of the NRL, with the competition's name becoming the NRL Telstra Premiership, while in 2002 David Gallop took over the CEO role from David Moffett, and the competition has become more and more popular each season.

-Since 2001, the NRL Grand Final has been played on Sunday nights, a shift from the traditional Sunday afternoon slot used for over a decade prior.
+Since 2001, the NRL Grand Final has been played on Sunday nights, a shift from the traditional Sunday afternoon slot used since 1981.